 Thanks to its diverse population, Ankara is a melting pot of cultures, and newcomers moving to the city will soon discover that this is where the ancient and contemporary harmoniously meet.

 Ankara is one of the best Turkish cities for new arrivals looking for employment, due to its largely international and continuously evolving job market.
 Newcomers can find work in a range of industries, including operational and administrative services, education, technology and hospitality.
 It is imperative that prospective newcomers ensure they have all the relevant visa and work permit paperwork if they intend to stay in Turkey long-term.

 Perhaps one of the biggest downsides to living in Ankara is that the city is landlocked, meaning there aren't many opportunities for seaside activities, as is the case in other Turkish cities.
 Still, with more than 50 museums, two lakes and a forest, there is plenty to see and do in Ankara.
 One thing that stands out about Turkey’s capital is the city’s modern infrastructure and organisation, which make getting around Ankara fairly easy.
 The city’s public transport system, which comprises bus and metro networks, is efficient and dense.
 Taxis and e-hailing services also abound.

 Cost of living in Ankara

 The cost of living in Ankara is far more reasonable than in Istanbul.
-In fact, Mercer’s 2022 Cost of Living survey ranks Ankara as the least expensive city for expats to live in out of the 227 cities surveyed.
+In fact, Mercer’s 2023 Cost of Living survey ranks Ankara as the 221st most expensive city for expats to live in out of the 227 cities surveyed.
 Accommodation is relatively easy to find and affordable, while public transport is reliable and budget-friendly.

 Newcomers who want to own a vehicle will have to account for the cost of petrol and parking, which go for a premium in most Turkish cities.